xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreStrategy/README.md

 ## Pattern overview

-- The Strategy pattern is used when you want to define a set of behaviours and make them interchangeable.
+- The Strategy pattern is used when we want to define a set of behaviours and make them interchangeable.

--	By establishing a common protocol for all behaviours, you can create multiple implementations that can be swapped seamlessly.
+-	By establishing a common protocol for all behaviours, we can create multiple implementations that can be swapped seamlessly.

 ## Problem statement